Trends Day 2019

 Sponsored By: CBIZ | MHM

 Interest and information has been abundant but what really lies ahead with the Opportunity Zone program?
 Many believe the ability to extend market expansion and unlock much-needed private investment capital, but the promises and challenges still aren’t clear.
-Hear from an industry expert who worked with the United States Treasury to craft the program regulations how exactly Opportunity Zones will work and what investors, developers, and communities can do to prepare and maximize their potential.
+Hear from an industry expert who worked with the United States Treasury to craft the program regulations about how exactly Opportunity Zones will work and what investors, developers, and communities can do to prepare and maximize their potential.

 Marc Schultz, Esquire, Partner, Snell & Wilmer